 The cause of Crohn’s disease is undetermined but there is considerable research evidence suggesting that interactions among environmental factors, intestinal microorganisms, immune dysregulation, and genetic predisposition are responsible.

-A diagnosis of Crohn’s disease can occur at any point throughout life, with a high occurrence in young children and then again around 40-50 years of age.
-Currently, Canada has the highest prevalence and incidence yet reported in the world, with approximately 129,000 diagnosed individuals.
+A diagnosis of Crohn’s disease can occur at any point in life, with the highest occurrence of diagnoses in young children and for those around 40-50 years of age.
+Currently, Canada has among the highest prevalence and incidence reported in the world, with approximately 135,000 diagnosed individuals.

 Diarrhea, rectal bleeding, pain, and weight loss are common recurring symptoms of Crohn’s disease.
 Inflammation decreases the intestine’s absorptive surfaces, triggering watery stools that can lead to fecal urgency and poor control of bowel function.
 Constipation can also develop, as the body struggles to maintain normal bowel function.

 The intestine may narrow and shorten, whereby contents cannot completely pass through the digestive tract (obstruction).
 Abdominal pain is a frequent symptom, resulting from the muscle spasms of the inflamed intestine, or from a build-up of pressure behind a narrowed section of the bowel.
 Fever may accompany the inflammation.
 In children, a delay in growth and maturity may result, so close attention to medical and nutritional management of the disease is particularly important.